ThreeDotsLabs/watermill/docs/content/docs/troubleshooting.md

 type = "docs"
 +++

+### Handling Errors

+The router's message handlers return an `error`.
+If a `nil` is returned, the default behavior is to acknowledge the message (ack).
+Doing this removes the message from the Pub/Sub.

+If an error is returned, Watermill sends a negative acknowledge (nack).
+This puts the message back into the Pub/Sub.
+The message is then re-delivered, possibly with a slight delay, depending on the Pub/Sub implementation.

+Most of the time, this is exactly what you want.
+But it can be confusing when you see it for the first time, as the output of your servie is an infinite list of errors being logged.

 ### Logging

 In most cases, you will find the answer to your problem in the logs.